khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens.md

 ## Why we use design tokens

-Design tokens help us establish a single source of truth for how, when, and why a _what_ from the design system is used.
+Design tokens help us establish a single source of truth for how, when, and why an element from the design system is used.
 More specifically they:

-- Codify design decisions so they don't just live in a design tool or the mind of a designer — they are captured openly and objectively.
+- Codify design decisions, capturing them openly and objectively.
-- Syncronize design decisions between design and development tooling because they share the same source.
+- Synchronize design decisions across design and development tooling.
 - Promote consistent and meaningful abstraction and application.
 - Help make new design decisions easier by leveraging existing intent and purpose.
 - Support efforts like themes and modes by abstracting intent from underlying values.